MegaPiggy/outer-wilds-google-translate-edition/README.md

-# Outewater: Jesus is here
+# Out of the Wild: Jesus is here
 Outer Wilds but every piece of text has been google translated